Healthy Penguin Nation

 - Deliver the message to your coworker in person, if possible.

-- Try these exercises you can do right at your desk, courtesy of WebMD: http://www.webmd.com/fitness-exercise/exercise-at-your-desk
+- Try these stretches you can do at work courtesy of WebMD.

-Reserve a three week transferrable license to Lynda.com and learn how to limit your stress by managing your time more effectively.
-Lynda.com offers high-quality instructional courses taught by industry experts in a convenient online, on-demand format.
-Contact email@example.com to request a license.
+Reserve a three week transferrable license to www.linkedin.com/learning/ and learn how to limit your stress by managing your time more effectively.
+Contact firstname.lastname@example.org to request a license.

 Take advantage of a wide range of free health and wellness tools, plus confidential clinical support for assistance with stress, anxiety, anger management, grief, loss, relationship issues and more through the college’s Employee Assistance Program.